baconjs/bacon.js/README.md

 first.
 Then the result of this operation is combined with the third stream and so on.

+You can also merge multiple streams using Bus (see below).

 Latest value of Property or EventStream
 ---------------------------------------